kedro-org/kedro/docs/source/get_started/install.md

 [Read more about Python virtual environments](https://realpython.com/python-virtual-environments-a-primer/) or [watch an explainer video about them](https://youtu.be/YKfAwIItO7M).
 ```

-To create a new virtual environment called `kedro-environment` using `conda`:
+### How to create a new virtual environment using `conda`

+This is our recommended approach.
+From your terminal:

 ```bash
 conda create --name kedro-environment python=3.10 -y
 ```

-In this example, we use Python 3.10, but you can opt for a different version if you need it for your particular project.
+In this example, we use Python 3.10, and create a virtual environment called `kedro-environment`.
+You can opt for a different version of Python if you need it for your particular project, and name it anything you choose.

 The `conda` virtual environment is not dependent on your current working directory and can be activated from any directory: